wandb/docs/docs/guides/sweeps/define-sweep-configuration.md

 # Start sweep job.
 wandb.agent(sweep_id, function=main, count=4)
 ```
-The `nested_param.manual_key` that was passed when the W&B run was initialized (line 2) will not be available.
-Instead, the `run.config` will only possess the key-value pairs that were defined in the sweep configuration dictionary (lines 4-13).
+The `nested_param.manual_key` that is passed when the W&B run is initialized (line 2) is not accessible.
+The `run.config` only possess the key-value pairs that are defined in the sweep configuration dictionary (lines 4-13).
 :::